You’re doing so much more than just having fun!

 For each escape room kit you purchase Lock Paper Scissors donates $5.00 to Project Justice International who work tirelessly to end child trafficking and poverty in Laos and Thailand.

-Project Justice works alongside local law enforcement, anti-trafficking teams, NGOs, and other governmental agencies in the areas of investigation and rescue operations to protect from child-trafficking and to protect them from further abuse.
+Project Justice International works alongside local and international authorities across south-east Asia to investigate and rescue innocent children who are trapped in this trade.
+We work with law enforcement, anti-trafficking teams, NGOs, and other governmental agencies in the areas of investigation and rescue operations to protect from child-trafficking and to protect them from further abuse.

 We focus on a holistic approach to combat child-trafficking by:

 - Rescuing boys and girls trapped in this vicious crime, and

 - Restoring youths through quality after-care programs.

 Project Justice works to prevent child trafficking.

 We run Trafficking Prevention Programs in villages and schools where there is a high risk of trafficking and/or exploitation of young people.
 Our Trafficking Prevention Programs are designed to raise awareness about the risks and signs of trafficking; to equip young people and parents with information and strategies so they can avoid themselves or their children becoming victims.